Kas-tle/EnjinScraper/README.md

 - `forums`: Contains information about the forums scraped from the forum modules
 - `threads`: Contains information about the threads scraped from the forums
 - `posts`: Contains information about the posts scraped from the forums
+- `gallery_albums`: Contains information about albums in a gallery, including their titles, descriptions, and images
+- `gallery_images`: Contains information about images in a gallery, including their titles, descriptions, and associated albums
+- `gallery_tags`: Contains information about tags in a gallery, including their locations and associated images and albums
 - `wiki_pages`: Contains information about pages in a wiki, including their content, access control settings, and metadata
 - `wiki_revisions`: Contains information about revisions to pages in a wiki, including their content, access control settings, and metadata
 - `wiki_likes`: Contains information about users who have liked pages in a wiki